instructure/canvas-lms/doc/api/assignment_tools.md

 <a href="http://www.imsglobal.org/LTI/v1p1/ltiIMGv1p1.html#_Toc319560472">
 outcomes component of LTI 1.1</a>.
-Notably, one of the major limitations of the LTI 1.1 Outcomes Service is the inability of tools to return grades _before_ a student accesses the assignment from Cavnas.
-If this functionality is desirable, you should upgrade to LTI Advantage's Assignment and Grading Services.
+Notably, one of the major limitations of the LTI 1.1 Outcomes Service is the inability of tools to return grades _before_ a student accesses the assignment from Canvas.
+If this functionality is desirable,

+you should upgrade to LTI Advantage's Assignment and Grading Services.

 ## Data Return Extension